CollectionBuilder/cb-docs/docs/software/ruby_linux.md

 Now, `ruby -v` should report what you just set.

+To avoid possible issues, we suggest you update Ruby Gem at this time.
+Gem is a tool to install Ruby Gems packages on your system.
+It comes with your Ruby, but may be out of date in the installer.
+To update, type the command: `gem update --system`

 ## Update rbenv and ruby-build

 Since you installed the tools using git, to update rbenv and ruby-build you simply `git pull` the most recent master branch code.